stephenmckeon/phrg-test-doubles-lab/README.md

 ## Solving This Lab

-To solve this lab, replace the application objects in the test file with `double`s.
-In each test, you can remove the first three lines that create a `tree`, `branch`, and `leaf` instance.
-Instead, replace the lines with a `double` named leaf that creates all the functionality needed to pass the tests.
+To solve this lab, replace the application objects within the test file with `double`s.
+In each example, you can remove the first three lines that create a `tree`, `branch`, and `leaf` instance.
+Instead, replace these lines with a `double` named 'leaf' that creates all the functionality needed to pass the given expectations.

 ## Types of Test Doubles